shangyuj/2200-messed-up/index.md

 ## 3/11 Verb Phrases (VP)

 When diagramming verb phrases, we mark tense/modality, aspect, voice, and valency.
-Today we only learn tense/modality and aspect.
+For now we are only learning tense/modality and aspect.
 Major Assignment 1 and Midterm Exam will only ask you to mark tense/modality and aspect and not voice or valency since we haven't learned them.
 In the following examples, I provide the valency labels for some examples, but other times I will use an empty placeholder (MV: _____________) in the diagram to remind you of where the valency information will go.

 ### The Verb-Auxiliary-Modal hierarchy
 - Verbs